lthms/soap.coffee-lthms/site/posts/MixingLtacAndGallina.md

 ## Beware the Automation Elephant in the Room

-Proofs and computational programs are encoded in Coq as terms, but there is a fundamental difference between them, and it is highlighted by one of the axiom provided by the Coq standard library: proof irrelevance.
+Proofs and computational programs are encoded in Coq as terms, but there is a fundamental difference between them, and it is highlighted by one of the axioms provided by the Coq standard library: proof irrelevance.

 Proof irrelevance states that two proofs of the same theorem (i.e., two proof